 The support that the Jamboree WSJ Food Services Area will provide to the troops and its participants at the Jamboree is set forth in detail below.

 Let us start by saying that each Troop Food Market will offer an array of products that by their nature are Kosher, Halal, vegetarian, vegan, and made without gluten.
 Each troop member is encouraged to look at the list of items that will be stocked regularly in the Troop Food Markets, and the details of the items that will be provided, to know what standard items can be acquired in the store to support your meals in addition to the special box options that the WSJ Food Services Area will make available.
 For that further support of special meal needs please read on.

-Kosher and Halal meals will be provided for those indicating need to the Jamboree Division through the advance Jamboree registration process.
+Kosher meals will be provided for those indicating need to the Jamboree Division through the advance Jamboree registration process.
 The deadline for submitting requests for religious meals is May 1st.
 After that date, there is insufficient lead time to accept further requests.
 These meals will be prepared under the guidance and supervision of authorized religious authorities.
 These meals will be delivered to the Jamboree Troop Food Markets and will be in separate “sealed” boxes.
 No one else other than the participant shall break the seal on any individual meal box.
 Troops who have Scouts who requested such meals may pick up the boxes at their assigned Jamboree Troop Food Market while shopping for the troop’s other food.
-The menus for these meals will be post in April at http://jamboreefoodteam.org/2019-special-diet-meal-kit-menus/
+The menus for these meals are posted at http://jamboreefoodteam.org/2019-special-diet-meal-kit-menus/

 VEGETARIAN AND VEGAN WAYS